Timdavidcole/CV/README.md

 ##### Self-Starter
 - Nothing happens in music unless you make it happen.
 Organising tours/recording schedules/bookkeeping was the day-to-day experience.

-##### Chrome Management
-- Not having too many tabs open at any one time.
-Just let'em go man, just let them go.

 ## Education

 #### Makers Academy (28/06/19 to 13/09/19)